Home

 Awards

-The Ring o' Brodgar, Stenness
+The Ring of Brodgar, Stenness

-The ditch and bank
+The question of the ditch and bank

-It has a diameter of 123 metres (403.6 ft) and was originally three metres (9.8 ft) deep and five metres (16.4 ft) wide.
+This ditch remains clearly visible today, but having filled in over the millennia, is only a shadow of its former self.
+It has a diameter of around 123 metres (403 ft) and was originally three metres (9.8 ft) deep and seven metres wide.

 Bank, or no bank?

-The purpose of the ditch - and bank, if it existed - is not completely understood, although it is commonly accepted that the monument had a ritual or ceremonial purpose.
-With this in mind, the ditch/bank probably marked the enclosed area as special or sacred.
+The purpose of the ditch - and bank, if it existed - is not completely understood, although it is commonly accepted that the monument had a ritual, or ceremonial, purpose.
+With this in mind, the ditch/bank probably marked the enclosed area as “special”, or sacred.

 However, theories abound, with some suggesting that any bank kept the ceremonies held within the ring "private" while others feel that it may have had some function in the site's use as an astronomical observatory.

-Archaeological sites around the Ring o' Brodgar
+Archaeological sites around the Ring of Brodgar

 Section Contents